 As you transition from a military to civilian career, there are many nuances and skills that those of us in the business world have learned to finesse over time.
 One of those is how we build relationships with strangers and make business contacts.
 We call this "in-person networking."

 This holiday season, you will undoubtedly find yourself in networking situations.
-Perhaps you'll be networking at company holiday parties, chamber of commerce meetings, parent (school) events or job fairs.
-Regardless of where you find yourself, be prepared to answer the age old question, "So, what do you do?"
+Perhaps you'll network at company holiday parties, Chamber of Commerce meetings, parent (school) events or job fairs.
+Regardless of where you find yourself, be prepared to answer the age-old question, "So what do you do?"

-The "elevator pitch" got its name from the idea that if you got into an elevator with a stranger and they turned to you and asked, "Tell me about yourself?" could you reply succinctly and with enough content that they would want to continue the discussion when the elevator doors opened.
+The "elevator pitch" got its name from the idea that if you got into an elevator with a stranger and they said, "Tell me about yourself," could you reply succinctly and with enough content that they would continue the discussion when the doors opened?
 This assumes you have about a 30-second elevator ride.

 - Authentic and genuine.

 - Relevant.
 Speak to me as an individual.
 How does your work affect others?
 Why should I care?

 - Descriptive.
 Tell me what it is you do and how.

 - Concise.
 Keep it short and sweet.
 Make me want to learn more!